DnD 5e - Barbarian Subclass Breakdown

 - SCAG: Jumping almost never matters in a game where you can gain magical flight.
 This is especially frustrating because it only applies when you're raging.

-- : This is extremely helpful for Rogues in your party.
-Rogues get Sneak Attack for attacking enemies threatened by an ally, but giving them advantage makes them considerably more reliable.
-Unfortunately it doesn't do anything helpful for you.
+- : This is extremely helpful for characters in your party who are heavily-dependent on attacks like rogues and warlocks.
+Rogues can get Sneak Attack for attacking enemies threatened by an ally, so Advantage isn't strictly required, but giving them Advantage makes them considerably more reliable and results in a huge increase in average damage output.
+Unfortunately it doesn't do anything directly helpful for you, but acting as a force multiplier for your party may be more impactful, especially in a large party.

 : Remember that you don't need to select the same animal which you selected for Totem Spirit.
 The PHB options are mostly for flavor, but the options introduced in the Sword Coast Adventurer's Guide are considerably better.